 Connecting composers and singers is rare, but so mutually rewarding.
 Foris offers the opportunity for singers and composers to engage with one another and create lasting connections, building skills, confidence, and networks that allow individuals to pursue music and grow their craft.

 Founder & Executive Director - Kate Sattler

-Kate Sattler is a musician, composer, and creative producer with roots in Minneapolis and Portland.
-Last year, Kate released an indie music album under the name Sweet Freeze in which she wrote, performed, and recorded all of the songs.
-Kate has more than 25 years of experience in nonprofit strategy, advocacy, and communications.
-Kate runs a creative agency for social justice organizations and previously led marketing and communications for Minneapolis’ community foundation.
-Kate loves collaborating with other artists, producing music and film projects, and promoting storytelling and social justice through the arts.
+Kate Sattler is a musician, composer, multi-instrumentalist, and creative producer with roots in Minneapolis and Portland.
+Kate records music under the name Sweet Freeze in which she writes, performs, and records all of her songs.
+Kate runs a creative agency for social justice organizations and has more than 25 years of experience in nonprofit strategy, program design, advocacy, fundraising, communications, and cause marketing.
+She loves collaborating with other artists, producing music and film projects, and promoting storytelling and social justice through the arts.